 Democratic Republic of The Congo Faces Ebola Outbreak

-We have extensive experience and expertise in stopping the spread of Ebola, having responded in Guinea, Liberia, Sierra Leone, Mali & Guinea-Bissau in the wake of the 2014 West Africa Ebola epidemic.
-With a team of over 1,500 staff we treated nearly 460 Ebola-positive patients in total in our five treatment units, assisted host governments in the prevention of further transmission of the virus, provided critical training to frontline health workers, and stayed after the outbreak to continue to build local health systems as well as provide mental health and psychosocial counselling to those affected by the deadly disease.
+We have extensive experience and expertise in stopping the spread of Ebola, having responded in Guinea, Liberia, Sierra Leone, Mali and Guinea-Bissau in the wake of the 2014 West Africa Ebola epidemic.
+With a team of more than 1,500 staff, we treated a total of nearly 460 Ebola-positive patients in our five treatment units, helped host governments prevent further transmission of the virus, provided critical training to frontline health workers—and, importantly, stayed after the outbreak to continue to build local health systems as well as provide mental health and psychosocial counselling to those affected by the deadly disease.

 Ebola Developments In DRC

-International Medical Corps Ebola Response
+International Medical Corps UK